MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-error-dialog.md

 Report1(Report 50101).OnPostReport(Trigger) line 2 - ReportErrors by Default publisher
 ```

-The following table explains the different elements in Copy details.
+Below the text 'If requesting support, please provide the following details to help troubleshooting:', the error message(s) supplied to the user (and optionally in _DetailedMessage_ if the AL developer used the ErrorInfo version of the Error method) is stored.
+After the error message(s), the BC platform adds additional sections that can be useful when troubleshooting.
+The following table explains the different additional sections in Copy details.

 |Section | Description |
 |--------|-------------|